第 10 章 Theme design

 a$changeX(3)

-a$x
+a$x a

-b <- new.env()
+<- new.env()

-b$x <- 5
+b $x <- 5

 b$changeX <- function(y) b$x <- y